-10 Reasons our Water Drips are Terrific for Wildlife Photography
+10 Reasons our Reflection Pools are Terrific for Wildlife Photography

 - 1. Birds and mammals that never visit our seed feeders extensively use our dripping water pools. - 2.
-Wildlife spend more time at the drips and that gives you ample time to shoot numerous images. - 3.
-In addition to photographing wildlife as they approach the water drip, you get opportunities to photograph them bathing and sometimes catch nice reflections of them in the water pool. - 4.
-Each day is a new adventure as the species often change from day to day during late August.
-For example, one morning 3 western tanagers might visit your drip while the next morning five Audubon's warblers and two house wrens are the stars. - 5.
-The last week of August is a super week with lots of bird visitors just arriving during the night from the north as peak migration for songbirds happens then. - 6.
-Water works well because some small mammals are attracted.
-Yellow-pine chipmunks and red squirrels are the likely visitors, but with some luck, you might photograph the long-tailed weasel who comes in for water at times. - 7.
-Water draws numerous birds that do not come to seeds we can put out because they prefer fruit and insects, but they are readily attracted with fresh water. - 8.
-No seed particles are present to clutter your water setups. - 9.
-Photos of bathing birds are likely! - 10.
-Peak action for migrant birds at the drips begin a little after sunrise around 6:40am and runs for a couple of hours to 9:30am.
-Our blinds at the drips are a short 1-minute walk from the house, so easy to get to.
-Though the drips in the woods slow down after 10:00am, our yard drips remain active all day and are productive during the afternoon.
+Wildlife spend more time at the reflection pool and that gives you ample time to shoot numerous images. - 3.
+In addition to photographing wildlife as they approach the reflection pool, you get opportunities to photograph them bathing and frequently catch nice reflections of them in the pool. - 4.
+Each day is a new adventure as the number of bird species and numbers of subjects typically change from one morning to the next during the August and September migration period.
+For example, one morning 3 western tanagers might visit the reflection pool while the next morning five Audubon's warblers and several Wilson's warblers are the stars.
+No two mornings are identical.
+You never know what new "contestant" will appear. - 5.
+All of August and the first three weeks in September is a super period with lots of bird visitors arriving during the night from the north as peak migration for songbirds happens then. - 6.
+Water also attracts mammals.
+Yellow-pine chipmunks and red squirrels will certainly be present for you to photograph. - 7.
+Water attracts numerous birds that do not come to the seeds we provide because they prefer fruit and insects, but they are readily attracted to fresh water. - 8.
+No seed particles are present to clutter your water setup or be stuck to the bird's beak. - 9.
+Photos of bathing birds are easy to get!

+10. Peak action for migrant birds at the reflection pool begins around 7:30 am and runs to 10:30am.
+Activity at the reflection pools is also good 2-3 hours before sunset.
+Both of our reflection pool setups are within easy walking distance of the house.